I think you’ll agree that smokers have a hard time finding affordable and cheap life insurance.

 You can see how the premiums increase drastically as the application age increases.
 If you are age 50 and need $500,000 in life insurance, you can see that you’ll pay $400 per month whereas a non-smoker will pay less than $100.

-But, these examples assume you smoke 1 pack a day cigarettes.
-Having said that, what you smoke among other things matters.
+However, these examples above assume you smoke 1 pack per day cigarettes.
+Having said that, what you smoke or your tobacco use among other things matters.
 Smokers looking for cheap life insurance need to know that:

 - The carrier,